purrleterian/Image-to-ASCII-art-converter/README.md

 ---

+## Future plans

+- Add a optional GUI

+---

 ## Support

-You can support this project by reporting bugs 🐞, suggesting fixes 🔧, and ways to optimize the code 💻.
+You can support this project by reporting bugs 🐞, suggesting fixes 🔧 and new features, and ways to optimize the code 💻.
 Feel free to use the code in your projects, as long as propper credit is given.

 And of course, if you liked this project, please consider giving it a star ⭐.